karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

 ## Exercise 5

+> [!IMPORTANT]
+> **The following task list assumes you are using an Amazon Linux 2023 AMI for your EC2 instance.
+If you are using a different operating system, such as Ubuntu or another Linux distribution, please be aware that the specific commands and steps may vary.
+In such cases, it is recommended to refer to the official documentation and guides specific to your operating system for installing Docker and Docker Compose.**

 - [ ] **Task 1: SSH into the EC2 instance**
   - Open a terminal or command prompt.
   - Navigate to the directory where you saved the key pair file (`my-key.pem`) in Exercise 4.